 Ahi tuna steaks have a mild flavor that isn’t overly fishy, so your family may welcome it over other kinds of fish.
-Because the steaks are a uniform thickness, they make it a snap for you to put a nutritious and delicious meal on your family’s table in no time.
+Because the steaks are a uniform thickness, they make it a snap for you to put a nutritious and delicious meal on your family’s table in no time, whether you prefer searing, grilling or broiling the tuna.
 To make it even more enjoyable, have your family help you put the meal together before cooking.

 Ahi tuna is very flavorful and robust, and you and your kids may decide you like its natural flavor without any enhancement.
 However, if you want to change it a little, soy-sauce-based Asian marinades work well with ahi tuna steaks.
 For other options, experiment with premade marinades or salad dressing mixes that appeal to you.
 Use boldly flavored ones that will stand up to the strength of the tuna’s flavor, and choose low-sodium versions to keep your family’s sodium intake down.
 Keep the tuna in a marinade in your refrigerator for at least an hour before you plan to cook it.
 The longer it marinates, the more flavor the tuna absorbs.